Apectro/ProjectX/README.md

 ## Contributing
 ProjectX is built by people just like you!
 Most of the interesting things are built with ProjectX.

-If you're interested in contributing to Probot itself, check out our contributing docs to get started.
+If you're interested in contributing to ProjectX itself, check out our contributing docs to get started.

 Want to chat with ProjectX users and contributors?
 Join our Discord!